pixelbin-io/pixelbin-react/README.md

     * `cloudName`: Your PixelBin cloudname.
 Required.
     * `zone`: A 6 character slug of any of your PixelBin zones.
     * `version`: CDN API version.
-    * `options`: Optional parameters like 'DPR' and 'F_auto' are added in query params.
     * `transformations`: Array of transformations to be applied.
 Optional.
 If not provided original will be fetched.
     * `filePath`: Path to the file on Pixelbin storage.
 Required.
     * `baseUrl`: Domain of your CDN.
 Defaults to `https://cdn.pixelbin.io/`